crazyhottommy/getting-started-with-genomics-tools-and-resources/README.md

 * [The Biologist’s Guide to Computing](http://book.biologistsguide2computing.com/en/stable/) A book written by @tjelvar_olsson
 * [A Primer for Computational Biology](http://library.open.oregonstate.edu/computationalbiology/) A nice book from Oregon State University.
 You can get a hard copy on Amazon https://www.amazon.com/Primer-Computational-Biology-Shawn-ONeil/dp/0870719262.
 * [An Introduction To Applied Bioinformatics](https://github.com/caporaso-lab/An-Introduction-To-Applied-Bioinformatics) Interactive lessons in bioinformatics
 * [The Biostar Handbook: A Beginner's Guide to Bioinformatics](http://read.biostarhandbook.com/?q=) I am honored to be a co-author of this book.
-The ChIP-seq section is going to be released by the mid of 2017.
+My ChIP-seq section was released by the mid of 2017.
 * [Beginner's Handbook to Next Generation Sequencing](https://genohub.com/next-generation-sequencing-handbook/) Everything you need to know about starting a sequencing project
 * [A New Online Computational Biology Curriculum](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003662) PLOS genetics paper.
 * [PH525x series - Biomedical Data Science](http://genomicsclass.github.io/book/) The best course to get you started with genomics using R. I have taken 3 times for the same course to get a deep understanding of the concepts and R commands.
 Now everything can be found here from Rafael Irizarry lab: http://rafalab.github.io/pages/harvardx.html